plucury/ohmyhattrick/README.md

-# ohmyhattrick
+# Oh My Hattrick
-The Open Source Modern UI for Hattrick
+Oh My Hattrick is a free and open-source enhancement suite for Hattrick.